 So a trigger might run (that is, be checked) several times during a cycle, but it will never fire (that is, take action) more than once in the same cycle because the trigger is not checked again after it fires.
 And a trigger will not fire at all during the cycle if the conditions are not met.

-Because triggers start over when a trigger fires, triggers can affect each other.
+Because the triggers cycle starts over when a trigger fires, triggers can affect one another.
 A ticket update by one trigger might cause another trigger, where conditions were not previously met, to be true and fire.
-So you might want to think about the order of triggers, as an action in one trigger might change a ticket property that was changed by another trigger.
+So the order of your triggers is very important, as an action in one trigger might change a ticket property that was changed by another trigger.